plone/training/javascript/index.rst

     This chapter is still work in progress!

-Chapter about resource registry: https://github.com/plone/documentation/blob/5.0/adapt-and-extend/theming/resourceregistry.rst
+See also the docs about the resource registry: http://docs.plone.org/adapt-and-extend/theming/resourceregistry.html

 ..  toctree::
     :maxdepth: 3